hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > I'll one more fable in his ears rehearse;
 >
-> 'Tis one of Æsop's and God knows how old,
+> It is one of Æsop's and God knows how old,
 >
 > And often has been read and often told;
 >
-> But tho' its been so often told before,
+> But though its been so often told before,
 >
 > It suits me now to tell the tale once more,
 >